Generating temporal networks with the Ascona model: Introduction

 Most of the temporal network literature, especially on sampling methods, has focused on snapshot networks or discrete-time structures, leaving out the more complex continuous-time ones (a notable exception being \cite{bovet_flow_2022}).
 The main contribution of this article is the introduction of a sampling method for continuous-time temporal networks, and the explanation of how to use it to sample data reflecting the above-mentioned event patterns, plus a continuous-time generalization of the stochastic block model (SBM) \cite{abbe_community_2018}.

 The model works in two fundamental steps: in the first, we sample when nodes are connected with a link, and in the second, we sample which nodes to assign to each link sampled in the previous step.
 Separating the temporal from the connectivity aspect offers benefits in terms of implementation and clarity, while not sacrificing expressivity.
 This separation mechanism also helps to structure the mathematical analysis of a temporal network (model), as the two aspects can be considered orthogonal to each other, hence treated separately, as in \cite{barucca_maximum_2025}.
 Connectivity can exhibit almost arbitrary levels of complexity and is responsible for various structural aspects such as assortativity, disassortativity, and nestedness.
 A complete analysis of its properties from a stochastic and statistical perspective is therefore challenging.
-The temporal aspect appears to be simpler; however, surprisingly, its probabilistic and statistical analysis has been neglected.
-This work addresses this gap: its key idea is to describe the appearance and disappearance of nodes' connections in terms of queueing processes, and then focus on the evolution of the total number of active connections as a function of time to derive probabilistic and statistical results.
+The temporal aspect appears to be simpler; its probabilistic and statistical analysis can be studied \cite{barucca_maximum_2025, sanna_passino_modelling_2019, sanna_passino_mutually_2023}.
+This article follows the footsteps of these works: its key idea is to describe the appearance and disappearance of nodes' connections in terms of queueing processes, and then focus on the evolution of the total number of active connections as a function of time to derive probabilistic and statistical results.

 Queueing processes were originally introduced to describe the flow of customers (jobs, particles, calls) arriving at a service facility.
 It is possible to approximate the evolution of most queueing systems with Markov chains.
-The advantage of these is that it is possible to calculate the stationary distribution of a chain by solving a linear system of equations called the balance conditions \cite{walrand_introduction_1988}.
+The advantage of these is that it is possible to calculate the stationary distribution of a chain by solving a linear system of equations called the balance conditions \cite{walrand_introduction_1988}. \\